Fiona-600/Machine-Learning-and-Statistics-Project/README.md

     •
     •

-  2. Related visualisation and plots for each algorithm
+  2. Related visualisations and plots for each algorithm

 • A python program file called *‘scikit-stats.ipynb’* which contains:

   1. A demonstration of a hypothesis test using ANOVA

-  2. Related visualisation and plots
+  2. Related visualisations and plots